 5th Grader Alicia Wolfe

-2016 Elementary Granch Champaion CASAC Science Fair
+2016 Elementary Grand Champion, CASAC Science Fair

 National Geographic Magazine provides the school with bowl materials.
 Grades 4 – 8 have a class bowl where two winners are selected.
-These 10 students then compete with one another to select the school champion.
-If the school champion scores well on a written exam, he/she may represent the school in Harrisburg at the state bowl.
+These 10 students then compete with one another to determine the school champion.
+If the champion scores well on a written exam, he/she may represent the school in Harrisburg at the state bowl.

-1st Grade: Lake Tobias and Colonel Denning
+1st Grade: Lake Tobias Wildlife Park and Colonel Denning State Park

 2nd Grade: Indian Echo Caverns and Giant Food Store